ventorvar/ventorvar.com/content/posts/joystick-config.md

 ## Advanced Axis Curves

-In my configuration, I use a custome response curve for the **Speed Limiter** axis (Z-Axis on the Throttle mapped to Slider) so that I can have more precise control over the lower 1/8th of the limiter region.
+In my configuration, I use a custom response curve for the **Speed Limiter** axis (Z-Axis on the Throttle mapped to Slider) so that I can have more precise control over the lower 1/8th of the limiter region.
 This is done the same way we inverted the axes above, except we configure it at as **Cubic Bezier Spline** curve and use the control points to adjust the response curve to our liking.
 This is very much personal preference, but you can see what I've